 JACKSON-PRATT (JP) DRAINS

 Drains help healing and reduce the risk of infection by removing the fluid at your surgical site.
 It is attached to a bulb or collection device, where you will see fluid and blood.
-You may feel some burning and pulling from the stitch that holds the tube in place.
-Your drain will be removed when the fluid leaking from it is less than 30cc’s each day.
+You may feel some burning and pull from the stitch that holds the tube in place.
+Your drain will be removed when the fluid leaking from it is less than 30cc’s every day.

 Caring for your Jackson Pratt at home will involve the following:

-3. Caring for you insertion site, the area where the catheter enters your skin.
-Clean with alcohol and a Q-tip and dress with a gauze twice a day
+- Caring for your insertion site, the area where the catheter enters your skin.
+Clean with alcohol and a Q-tip and dress with gauze twice a day